connexcs/docs/docs/customer/customer.md

 ### Editing Customers

-Editing customers by clicking their name in the customer list, then **Edit Customer**.
+Access the Customer Card by clicking their name in the customer list, then **Edit Customer**.
 The screen that opens is similar to the new customer screen, except the details should already be filled.
 You can edit these by entering new information in their place, and click **`Save`**.
+See **[Editing Customers](../customer/#editing-customers)** for field details.
+Additional fields are

+**Basic**

++ Status: For more infomration on Penalty, see **[Alerts](../customer/alerts.md)**

+**Config**

++ TOML: This is a data storage mechanism for configuration.
+Similar to INI files, you can create advanced customization to set values, etc, for script forge to reference later.

+**Verification**

++ Select **Email Verification** and/or **Mobile Verification** to force the customer to go to the portal for verification.
+Important to select when you create a customer manually.
+If the customer doesn't verify these, they won't be able to dial.
++ Select **Approved CLI's Only** to force the customer to log into the Portal and enter their CLI number.
+This will generate a test call which will play a code to the customer to enter into the portal.
+Once complete, the CLI will be added to the system.

+!!! attention
+    Mobile messages will be sent globally, but there are some reports of issues with SMS being delivered to numbers in India.
+This goes over the Twilio network, so whatever they deliver ConnexCS will deliver.

 ## Customer Cards
 Individual customer cards open once you click them by name from the Customer Managment screen.
 The following sections detail the tabs lined up on the left side of the customer card, starting at the top.

 ### Main
-In the **Main** tab, users can view customer details (Status, Balance, Debit Limit, and Current in use Channels), manage Customer Contacts, block internal numbers, and see summaries of calls live, daily, and monthly formats.
+The **Main** tab shows a quick summary of the Status, Balance, Debit Limit, and Current in use Channels at the top.
+From here you can manage Customer Contacts, block internal numbers, and see summaries of calls live, daily, and monthly formats.

-#### Quick View
-This shows a quick summary of the Status, Balance, Debit Limit, and Current in use Channels

-#### Change Password
+#### Contacts
+The **Contacts** section shows an overview of contacts associated with the account.

+To add a new contact:

+1. Click **Management** > **Customers**.
+2. Select a customer from the list.
+3. Press the **`+`** button to the right of the word **Contacts**.
+4. Enter the contact name and their login email address.
+5. Check the **Auto Generate Password** box to have a password generated online and sent via email.
+Unchecking the box will let you manually set the password.
+6. You may enter any information on **public** notes.
+These notes will be displayed on the customer portal when logged in.
+Private notes will display in the control panel.

+!!! warning
+    DO NOT save passwords in either of the notes field in the Cotact Details.

+7. Click **`Save`**.

+![alt text][contacts-2]
+![alt text][main-tab]
+!!! note Check in the Customer Details to confirm the Mobile and Email have been verified.
+You can modify these in the contact or the customer can do this in the Customer Portal.

 To reset a Contact password:

 1. Click the small **`key`** icon to the right of the Contact